 Overusing Third-Party Libraries

-Relying too heavily on third-party libraries to save a few lines of code can also contribute to spaghetti syndrome.
+Relying too heavily on third-party libraries to save a few lines of code can also contribute to spaghetti code.
 While these libraries can be helpful, they need to be maintained and can introduce additional complexity to your codebase.
-Relying too heavily on third-party libraries to save a few lines of code can also contribute to spaghetti syndrome.
+Relying too heavily on third-party libraries to save a few lines of code can also contribute to spaghetti code.
 While these libraries can be helpful, they need to be maintained and can introduce additional complexity to your codebase.

 For example, a fintech startup developing a budgeting app opted to use numerous third-party libraries to expedite the development process.
 However, the reliance on these libraries created a tangled web of dependencies that made the app challenging to maintain and update, ultimately stalling the startup’s progress.